GuAvoid/PixelFramework/README.md

-Pixel Bot Version 6.1.4
+Pixel Bot Version 6.2.1

-- Auto Cygnus Tutorial Lv.1 (Beta)

-- Cygnus Auto Quest is added.
-(Beta)

-- Auto Buff for all classes is added.
-(Beta)

-- Auto Add Buff Skill into slot (all classes) is added.
-(Beta)
+- Auto Channel is not available.

-- Auto Cloe PopUp (Beta)
+- Fixed all bugs from user's feedback.

 - Tutorial: https://youtu.be/d-gGJ7zEjRw